stanzawest/stanzawest/README.md

 - I enjoy making games.
-- I am currently learning: Unity c#, python and pygame.
+- I am currently learning: Unity c#, html and python.
 - How to reach me: Currently N/A
 <!---
 stanzawest/stanzawest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.